-Denmark's Functional and Beautiful Landmark Shelter System
+Denmark's Functional & Beautiful Blue Landmark Shelter System

 Denmark's South Fyn Archipelago is an area of deep beauty, with rolling coastlines and largely untouched wilderness jetting into the Baltic Sea.
 The area is a haven for bird watchers, outdoor enthusiasts and general wanderers looking for a bit of respite from the city.

 Some sleep up to nine people, while others are meant to offer only temporary reprieve.
 Most come with a designated fire pit to encourage responsible burning practices.
 And all feature circular port holes to watch the waves roll in from and gaze at the night's sky through.